imshahinul/pdfghost/README.md

 - **PDF to Image**: Convert pages of a PDF file to images.
 - **Encrypt/Decrypt PDFs**: Add password protection to PDFs and decrypt them with the correct password.
 - **Extract Text/Images**: Extract text or images from a PDF.
+- **Add Page Numbers**: Insert page numbers at the bottom or top of each page.

 ## Installation